 - Stopping of menstrual periods

 Pain in the lower belly (pelvic area) is another symptom.
-It is usually due to the tumor pressing on nearby structures
+It occurs due to the tumor pressing on nearby structures.

 Exams and Tests